lud/CRM-Connectors/_Docs/PackageDocumentation.md

 <u>Note</u> : in this document and the related code, the following notions will be used :

-* `entity`, an entity representing a kind of item.
-For instance "contact", "company", "user's ticket", ...
+* `entity`, an entity representing a kind of item. *For instance* "contact", "company", "user's ticket", ...

-* `entry`, an entity instance.
-For instance, the data block describing the "contact" M. Winston Churchill.
+* `entry`, an entity instance. *For instance*, the data block describing the "contact" M. Winston Churchill.

 These two notions are used this way in all the connector samples, but are different of the ones present on the Kiamo connector function names.